Help for 4 Types of Lower Back Pain

 Correction does not mean to hit the gym as most of the time this will fail.
 We are not all athletic in nature nor do we need to be.

-Those of us who are already in pain will not follow such advice as it does not make sense to do anything that may exacerbate the pain.
-Concerns about exercise for lower back pain are valid.
+Those of us who are already suffering may avoid such advice as it does not make sense to do anything that may exacerbate the problem.
+Concerns about exercise for relief are valid.

-We can correct the imbalances gradually to minimize the chances of injuring or re-injuring our lower back.
+We can correct the imbalances gradually to minimize the chances of injuring or re-injuring ourselves.
 A small series of corrections are what is preferable.
 Successful treatment should target the lower back, hips, and legs.
 It should help to retrain muscles to move effectively.

-You cannot treat lower back pain with just a few simple exercises.
-If this were the case, it would not affect so many millions of us every day.
+You cannot treat lower back with just a few simple exercises.
+If it were this easy, it would not affect so many millions of us every day.